nesi/nesi-wordlist/outputs/snippets.md

-*[PLINK]: PLINK is a free, open-source whole genome association analysis toolset, *[PLUMED's]: PLUMED is an open source library for free energy calculations in molecular systems which *[PLUMED]: PLUMED is an open source library for free energy calculations in molecular systems which *[PRANK's]: Probabilistic multiple alignment program for DNA, codon and amino-acid sequences. .
+*[PLINK]: PLINK is a free, open-source whole genome association analysis toolset, *[PLUMED's]: PLUMED is an open source library for free energy calculations in molecular systems which *[PLUMED]: PLUMED is an open source library for free energy calculations in molecular systems which *[POSIX]: A set of standard operating system interfaces based on the Unix operating system *[PRANK's]: Probabilistic multiple alignment program for DNA, codon and amino-acid sequences. .
 *[PRANK]: Probabilistic multiple alignment program for DNA, codon and amino-acid sequences. .
 *[PROJ's]: Program proj is a standard Unix filter function which converts  geographic longitude and latitude coordinates into cartesian coordinates